Cocktails (The Office): Production

 The season three DVD contains a number of deleted scenes.
-Notable cut scenes included Stanley reacting violently when he sees Ryan talking to his daughter Melissa; Pam and Roy talking about her Dunder Mifflin painting, the talking head interview with Jan over relationships, Dwight's upstairs house inspection, and his conversation with the CFO's son; and Michael showing off his framed "love contract".
+Notable cut scenes include Ryan failing to remember Stanley's daughter Melissa; Roy telling Pam to sign her Dunder Mifflin painting; extensions of the talking head interview with Jan about relationships, Dwight's upstairs house inspection, and his conversation with the CFO's son; and Michael talking over the day's events.

 Reception

 "Cocktails" first aired in the United States on February 22, 2007.
 An estimated 8.3 million viewers tuned in to the episode, a drop of less than 10 percent from the previous week.
 Among adults aged 18–49, The Office earned a 4.2/10 ratings share, an increase of seventeen percent from its lead-in.